 Helping Students Understand Fractions

-The Fraction Foundations MOOC-Ed will help you teach fractions concepts and skills more effectively through understanding students' thinking and implementing research-based approaches in your classroom.
+Fraction Foundations will help you teach fractions concepts and skills more effectively through understanding students' thinking and implementing research-based approaches in your classroom.
 It will help you address rigorous curriculum standards for fractions, whether from the Common Core State Standards or from other up-to-date standards.

 The course is organized around the recommendations of the Practice Guide on Developing Effective Fractions Instruction for Kindergarten Through 8th Grade, from the U.S. Department of Education's Institute of Education Sciences (published in Sept 2010).